Cygon/nuclex-native-framework/Nuclex.Pixels.Native/ReadMe.md

 BitmapSerializer
 ----------------

-The BitmapSerializer reads and writes different image file formats.
-Depending on the compile-time configuration of the Nuclex.Pixels library, a newly constructed instance will already be able to read and write .png, .tif, .tga, .jpg, .webp and .exr files.
+The `BitmapSerializer` reads and writes different image file formats.
+Depending on the compile-time configuration of the Nuclex.Pixels library, a newly constructed instance will already be able to read and write `.png`, `.tif`, `.tga`, `.jpg`, `.webp` and `.exr` files.

 ```cpp
 // You should set up one instance and make it available as a service,